LoPalma/juno-lang/WARP.md

 ## Project Overview

-This is a C-like programming language compiler that targets the JVM.
-The project implements a complete compilation pipeline from source code (.cl files) to JVM bytecode (.class files), featuring strong static typing, C-style syntax, and modern language constructs.
+This is the Juno programming language compiler that targets the JVM.
+The project implements a complete compilation pipeline from source code (.juno files) to JVM bytecode (.class files), featuring strong static typing with smart auto type inference, C-style syntax, and modern language constructs.

 ## Common Commands